-February 13th, 2020 was the second term for exerting the right of conversion of bonds into shares.
+February 13th, 2021 was the third term for exerting the right of conversion of bonds into shares.
 As the Company did not receive any notifications on the exerting of the conversion right, exceeding together the threshold of 10% of the total number of bonds issued, the conversion did not take place.

-16. Provisions
+16. Debts to employees